-These 10+ simple sourdough discard recipes are perfect for all that extra sourdough discard you may have, or if you are just beginning your sourdough journey.
+These 30+ simple sourdough discard recipes are perfect for all of your extra sourdough discard, but also great if you are just beginning your sourdough journey.

 Every time you feed your starter, you have to feed it with equal proportions.
 You can’t feed two cups of starter only 1/2 cup water and 1/2 cup flour and expect it to be happy.